-- Section 5.2.6 the lands designated Executive Residential and Low Density 1 shall reflect the Upscale Executive Housing Policies, Principles and Standards established in the Official Plan.
-These areas are to be developed in accordance with a design vision that includes the following principles: - i.
-Development of a Community Block Plan that integrates the natural environment and features, including maintaining visual and physical access to the valleylands; - ii.
-Establishment of community gateways through the use of design features such as medians, gateway structures and special corner lots; - iii.
-Creation of special streets of distinctive character, emphasizing view corridors to the valleylands, through the use of design measures including medians, valley edge streets and vista blocks; and, - iv.
-Provisions of a variety of high-quality housing choices expressed through attention to detail in the architecture, choice of building materials, garage siting, building elevations, roof lines and landscaping in a variety of distinctive enclaves. - Section 6.2.1 Land designated as Special Policy Area 2 on Schedule SP45(a) include the Rotary Club of Brampton Banquet Hall known municipally as 1857 Queen Street West and a commercial greenhouse operation known municipally as 1879 Queen Street West.
+- Section 5.4.2.2 Lands designated Primary Valleyland on Schedule SP45(a) shall be protected from development and remain primarily in a natural state, or be utilized for complementary uses in accordance with Part I, Section 4.4 and other relevant policies of the Official Plan and generally in accordance with the recommendations of the approved Credit Valley Subwatershed Study (Totten Sims Hubicki Associates) and the 8B Subwatershed Study (Cosburn Patterson Mather Ltd., December 1998).
+These natural corridors include the Huttonville Ravine Environmentally Sensitive Area identified on Schedule D of the Official Plan.
+The extent of the Primary Valleyland and any permitted complementary uses shall be confirmed through the preparation of an Environmental Implementation Report. - Section 6.2.1 Land designated as Special Policy Area 2 on Schedule SP45(a) include the Rotary Club of Brampton Banquet Hall known municipally as 1857 Queen Street West and a commercial greenhouse operation known municipally as 1879 Queen Street West.
 These uses shall continue to be recognized for the life of the Secondary Plan. - Section 6.2.2 Special Policy Area 2 recognizes the long term development potential of these lands for urban uses in accordance with the Low Density 1 Residential designation of this Chapter.
 Due to various access and land use constraints, Special Policy Area 2 shall be developed as an integrated entity.
 No portion of Special Policy Area 2 shall be developed until an integrated tertiary plan for the entire area has been approved by Council and it has been determined, through the preparation of an Environmental Implementation Report, that the ecological function and natural heritage features are not adversely impacted. - Section 6.2.4 Development proposals for lands within and adjacent to Special Policy Area 2 shall have regard for the potential effects of outside lighting on the commercial greenhouse operation at 1879 Queen Street West.
 Conditions of development approval may be required to minimize the impact of spill over lighting on the commercial greenhouse operation.

-As mentioned previously, the Secondary Plan required a Tertiary Plan for this block and the adjacent property owners in order to ensure a cohesive development that does not negatively impact the ecological function and natural heritage features.
-Any of the proposed changes to the Tertiary Plan have been coordinated with the adjacent property owners with the natural heritage system in mind.
+As mentioned previously the Secondary Plan required a Tertiary Plan for this block and the adjacent property owners in order to ensure a cohesive development that does not negatively impact the ecological function and natural heritage features.
+Any of the proposed changes to the Tertiary Plan have to be coordinated with the adjacent property owners.

-The subject property is designated as 'Low Density 1', as noted above, which permits residential dwelling types, including, single detached, semi-detached and townhouse units, at a maximum density of 19.5 units per hectare, whereas the proposal is for a density of 448.5 units per hectare (181.30 units per acre).
-It should be noted that the density permitted within the Low Density 1 designation is not consistent with the Density that is shown in the Council endorsed Tertiary Plan.
-Furthermore, the proposed density is also supported by the existing and proposed public transit along Queen Street, and makes efficient use of existing and proposed infrastructure and services.
+The subject property is designated as 'Low Density 1', as noted above, which permits residential dwelling types, including single detached, semi-detached and townhouse units, at a maximum density of 19.5 units per hectare.
+The proposed additional unit types including apartment units results in a combined density of 127.5 units per hectare (exclusive of roads, parkland, SWM pond and NHS).
+However, it is noted that the medium density portion of the development is proposed to be 48.5 units per hectare and the high density portion (apartment) is proposed to be a density of 273.9 units per hectare.
+Staff is satisfied that the proposed density is appropriate considering the existing and proposed public transit along Queen Street, and that it makes efficient use of existing and proposed infrastructure and services.
 The proposed density is also further supported by the submitted studies, as well as achieving a complete community.
-The proposal is also compatible with the surrounding land uses as demonstrated in the urban design brief and the shadow impact study submitted in support of the application.
-An effective transition from the higher density apartment building to the lower density of the adjacent neighborhood will be provided, by the proposed stepping down of the building.

-Given the above, staff supports the approval of the amendment as attached to this report as Appendix 12.
+Given the above the proposed development is supported by a Secondary Plan Amendment, as attached to this report as Appendix 13.